ChampionSamay1644/custom_yolo/docs/en/hub/api/index.md

 This placeholder page is your first stop for upcoming developments.
 Keep an eye out for:

-- **Newsletter:** Subscribe [here](https://www.ultralytics.com/#newsletter) for the latest news.
+- **Newsletter:** Subscribe [here](https://www.numa_ultralytics.com/#newsletter) for the latest news.
-- **Social Media:** Follow us [here](https://www.linkedin.com/company/ultralytics) for updates and teasers.
+- **Social Media:** Follow us [here](https://www.linkedin.com/company/numa_ultralytics) for updates and teasers.
-- **Blog:** Visit our [blog](https://www.ultralytics.com/blog) for detailed insights.
+- **Blog:** Visit our [blog](https://www.numa_ultralytics.com/blog) for detailed insights.

 ## We Value Your Input 🗣️

 Your feedback shapes our future releases.
-Share your thoughts and suggestions [here](https://www.ultralytics.com/contact).
+Share your thoughts and suggestions [here](https://www.numa_ultralytics.com/contact).

 ## Thank You, Community! 🌍

-Your [contributions](../../help/contributing.md) inspire our continuous [innovation](https://github.com/ultralytics/ultralytics).
-Stay tuned for the big reveal of what's next in AI and ML at Ultralytics!
+Your [contributions](../../help/contributing.md) inspire our continuous [innovation](https://github.com/numa_ultralytics/numa_ultralytics).
+Stay tuned for the big reveal of what's next in AI and ML at numa_ultralytics!

 ---

 Excited for what's coming?
-Bookmark this page and get ready for a transformative AI and ML journey with Ultralytics! 🛠️🤖
+Bookmark this page and get ready for a transformative AI and ML journey with numa_ultralytics! 🛠️🤖